-The Subacute Rehabilitation Unit at Garrett Regional Medical Center was recognized for the fourth year in a row as a Best Nursing Home by U.S. News & World Report, receiving the highest possible overall rating of five stars.
+The Subacute Rehabilitation Unit at Garrett Regional Medical Center was recognized for the Eighth year in a row as a Best Nursing Home by U.S. News & World Report, receiving the highest possible overall rating of five stars.
 The Best Nursing Homes ratings highlight top nursing homes nationwide.

 Subacute care patients require complex care or rehabilitation.
 Some patients might be recovering from a stroke, surgery, cardio-respiratory conditions, or wound care, or may be in need of additional services such as physical therapy and occupational therapy, or diabetic or colostomy education.